SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock SNMPc.md

 For example, if the maximum number of traps limitation is enabled and set to 1000, and a new trap is received while the current number of traps is 1000, the oldest trap in the table will be removed.
 As another example, if the maximum age of traps limitation is enabled and set to 14 days, and a trap was received 14 days ago, it will be deleted tomorrow.
 This check is done daily and whenever the element starts up.

-Finally, this section also contains buttons to manually **Delete All Traps** at once, or to **Delete Normal Traps**,which deletes all traps with severity Normal.
+Finally, this section also contains buttons to manually **Delete All Traps** at once, or to **Delete Normal Traps**, which deletes all traps with severity Normal.

 #### Traps Processing